Regulatory Compliance

 kind

-- required; can be one of:individual
+- required; can be one of: individual

 email

-- required; stringaddress2
+- required; string

-- optional; stringcity
+- optional; string

-- required; stringstate
+- required; string

 - optional; string; account number or other reference number (if any)

-Fields for USA/Canada-eligible travel rule where the destination wallet is hosted by a service provider such as Kraken, Coinbase, Wealthsimple.
+Fields for USA/Canada-eligible travel rule where the destination wallet is hosted by a service provider such as Kraken, Coinbase, or Wealthsimple.

 service_provider_name

-- name of the service provider; stringservice_provider_email
+- name of the service provider; string

 - email address for compliance or legal inquiries used by the service provider; string